Master of Public Health (MPH): 64.0 quarter credits

 Nancy Epstein, MPH (University of North Carolina) Department of Community Health and Prevention

 .
 Associate Teaching Professor.
 Healthcare for underserved communities, health education and coalition building, health and disability policy, oral health, faith and health.

 Alison A. Evans, Sc D (Harvard School of Public Health) Department of Epidemiology and Biostatistics

 .
 Assistant Professor.
 Epidemiology studies of hepatitis B infection and its complications; prevention of liver cancer in East Asian populations in the Delaware Valley.

-Robert I. Field, PhD, JD, MPH (Boston University; Columbia University School of Law; Harvard University School of Public Health) Joint Appointment between Drexel School of Public Health and Earle Mack School of Law
+Robert I. Field, PhD, JD, MPH (Boston University; Columbia University School of Law; Harvard University School of Public Health) Director of J.D.-Master of Public Health Program

 .
 Professor.
 Health law and public health; ethical issues in managed care, public policy and legal facets of health care reform and genetic screening.